 What is the average cost per pound for a long distance move?

-The first thing you will want to look for is reliable moving business, so start off by comparing moving companies and their overall experience with relocation.
+The first thing you will want to look for is reliable moving business, so start by comparing moving companies and their overall experience with relocation.
 Whether we’re talking about a client or corporate services, the moving company you are planning to hire must be highly professional.
-Regardless of how skilled the movers are, not everything will go as planned.
+Not everything will go as planned, regardless of how skilled the movers are.
 Moving companies that are inexperienced can typically do more harm than good which may cost you more than you planned.
 When you move, knowing that you can rely on a moving company for relocation or other issues is critical.
 Find out where they operate, what equipment they use, what services they offer, and so on.
 This will guide you in forming an overall impression of the company’s offerings and what you should expect.

 The services you receive must be reasonable to the moving costs you are ready to pay.
 Consider the following example: